MicrosoftDocs/Viva/Viva/insights/advanced/admin/prepare-org-data.md

 3. 04/16/2024: The file exported on the snapshot date is uploaded in Viva Insights.

 4. Select **04/16/2024** from the dropdown
-    * This ensures that the email address on 04/16/2024 (for example, BoJames@contoso.com) is used to fetch EntraID "A" for all past dates
+    * This ensures that the email address on 04/16/2024 (for example, BoJames@contoso.com) is used to fetch EntraID "A" for all past dates.

 #### Scenario 2

-1. Your data source doesn’t track email address changes and you didn't recently export any data
+1. Your data source doesn’t track email address changes and you didn't recently export any data.
-2. The email address changed for EntraID "A" and you want the old email address to match to "A" for the entire historical data
+2. The email address changed for EntraID "A" and you want the old email address to match to "A" for the entire historical data.

 **Example:**